-Children who are learning to walk will grab anything to steady themselves.
-This includes hot oven doors, wall heaters or outdoor grills.
+Toddlers will grab anything to steady themselves.
+This includes hot oven doors, wall heaters, and outdoor grills.
 Keep your child out of rooms and areas where hot objects can be touched.
 Or put a barrier around the hot objects.
 Use the back burners on the stove with the panhandles turned inward.
 Use a fireplace screen to keep your child from touching the fire or hot glass.